katilingban/paleta/README.md

 available branding guidelines of various non-governmental organisations, government agencies, and United Nations units.

-## What does `paleta` do?
+## What does the package do?

-`paleta` provides or will be providing utilities for applying the visual identity and/or branding guidelines of various non-governmental organisations, government agencies, and United Nations units.
+`{paleta}` provides or will be providing utilities for applying the visual identity and/or branding guidelines of various non-governmental organisations, government agencies, and United Nations units.

-Currently, `paleta` has colours, palettes, and `ggplot2` themes based on the following organisations’ branding/visual identity guidelines:
+Currently, `{paleta}` has colours, palettes, and `{ggplot2}` themes based on the following organisations’ branding/visual identity
+guidelines:

 - [Africa Centres for Disease Control and Prevention](https://africacdc.org/) [communication style